-MANTZALIN explores the potential of bobbin lace to form three-dimensional shapes and to transcend the domain of a mere decoration to become an independent functional object in space.
+MANTZALIN is all about creating custom handmade works (functional screens, wall decorations, objects, you name it…) based on the bobbin lace techniques that she intersects with contemporary design.
 Being true to the traditional fabrication method of bobbin lace, Manca works with unconventional materials used in lieu of the thin thread – for various scales different materials are used from metal wire and cable to thick rope.

 Growing up in the highlands of Western Slovenia, away from all distractions of social city life, Manca (not much unlike Heidi), needed to feed her creativity with constantly exploring hand crafts that were present in the daily farm life.
 From her parents and grandparents she learned everything from crochet and knitting to basket weaving and carpentry.
-During entire primary school she was also attending the Lace School in Žiri, which is with its 110 years of operation one of the main centers of lacemaking in the region.
+During entire primary school she was attending also the Lace School in Žiri, which is with its 110 years of operation one of the main centers of lacemaking in the region.
 Studying product design and architecture in Ljubljana and Barcelona she stepped away from traditional crafts and directed her focus towards contemporary, computer driven methods of design.
 Besides architectural design she would also create virtual environments for a number of architectural offices, private clients and museums.

 After years of successful collaborations in architecture, where she also won numerous awards, Manca became increasingly interested in the connection between architectural space and lace (its appearance and structure, material and decorative possibilities, etc.).
-Her latest works in spatial lace installation have received international acclaim and been published worldwide.
-Currently based in New York, Manca explores the intersection between traditional craft and contemporary design through her brand Mantzalin.
-She moves easily through several levels of scale in her fabrications, from jewelry pieces to large architectural installations.
+Her latest works in spatial lace have received international acclaim and been published worldwide.
+Currently based in New York, Manca moves easily through several levels of scale in her lace fabrications, from jewelry pieces to large architectural installations.